COVID-19 Reopening Guidance for General Office Settings

 - Does an office need to be disinfected before reopening?

-With these questions in mind, AIHA has created this “Reopening: Guidance for General Office Settings” guide to offer practical advice for how to reopen an office during COVID-19 safely.
+With these questions in mind, AIHA has created this “Back to Work Safely: Guidance for General Office Settings Guidance Document, 2nd edition” guide to offer practical advice for how to reopen an office during COVID-19 safely.
 The guidance borrows from the latest advice given by the Centers for Disease Control and Prevention (CDC), as well as expert advice from other leading health and government organizations.

 These reopening guidelines share actional steps and recommendations to protect office-based workers, including information on the following key areas: